PalmDevs/PalmDevs/README.md

 # Hello there! 👋
-Hello there!
+Hello there, you seem to have discovered my about me page!

 ### About Me 👦🏻
-My name is Palm and I am 13 years old (as in 2021/12/22).
+My name is Palm and I am 13 years old (as in 2021/12/25).
 I'm from Thailand and I have experience with Javascript and Typescript.
 I'm also a full stack developer, who uses React and ExpressJS.